 Be sure you have sufficient soffit vents and ridge vents installed to allow the heat to escape from the roof without damaging the shingles.
 There should be continuous air-flow paths from the soffits to the roof ridge.

-Wood shingles and shakes are the traditional choice for cabins, adding a rustic charm to your log home roof.
+Wood shingles and shakes are the traditional choices for cabins, adding a rustic charm to your log home roof.

 What's the difference between wood shingles and shakes?